 I’m going to explain how to fix the error and how to avoid the error if you are building a new website.

 In July 2018 Google’s policy changed, requiring a billing account to be set up in order to use Google Maps.
-(Keeping on top of issues like this is a good example of why website maintenance is an important part of running a website.)
+(Side note, keeping on top of issues like this is a good example of why website maintenance is an important part of running a website.)

-So does this mean Google Maps is not free?
+Does this mean Google Maps is no longer free?

-Pretty much, using Google Maps on your site is free.
+For most users, using Google Maps on your site will still be free.

 Google tracks how much your website is using the map by connecting it to a unique identifier called an API key.
 It looks something like this:

 It’s important when you create your API key that you associate it with your domain only.
-It’s easy for anyone looking to be able to see your API key.
+It’s easy for anyone to view your source code in your browser to be able to see your API key.
 If you don’t connect it to your domain only, it can be stolen and used on another website.
 (Potentially then hitting the monthly limit and charge YOU.)

 How do I get a Google Map API key?